eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 The configuration of a connection allows to use placeholders at certain places.
 This allows more fine grained control over how messages are consumed or where they are published to.
 The general syntax of a placeholder is `{% raw %}{{ placeholder }}{% endraw %}`.
 Have a look at the [placeholders concept](basic-placeholders.html) for more details on that.
-A missing placeholder results in an error which is passed back to the sender (if a _reply-to_ header was provided).

 ### Placeholder for source authorization subjects